isi-metaphor/propstore-gui/ABOUT.md

 Proposition store web service
 ===================

-A proposition store is a collection of propositions with assigned frequencies.
+Proposition store is a collection of propositions with assigned frequencies.
 This web service provides an access to 5 proposition stores:

 - English
 - English generalized